Monsterglitch/fast-api-emotion-detection/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
 ```

-_This repository doesn't have image and csv files that are used for training and validation_
+_This repository doesn't have image and csv files that were used in training and validation_